openversity/openversity.github.io/docs/rust/4-basic_concepts.md

     }
     ```
 * Every time we use `let` with same name we are shadowing the previous value and data type;
 * This is useful when the value needs to be transformed to a different data type like the case above;
-* This helps to use the same varible instead of two variables like `str_token_number` and `token_number`
+* It is clean to re-use the same variable name instead of creating two variables like `str_token_number` and `token_number`.

 ---
 ## Constants